CSS Best Paper of the Year Award

 Old Faithful Anatomy and Magma from Earth’s Core Fueling The Volcanism of Yellowstone, Its Geysers and Hot Springs

-2022 – Jeff Pigati and Kathleen Springer
+2022 – Jeff Pigati and Kathleen Springer, US Geological Survey

 The White Sands footprints — humans in North America 23,000 years ago